Initial Teacher Education Applications

 - Fitness to Teach check to ensure you are medically fit to take a teacher training course

-- Declaration of criminal convictions, including the Criminal Record Bureau (CRB) check
+- Declaration of criminal convictions, including the Disclosure and Barring Service (DBS) check

 - Professional Skills test – You are required to pass literacy and numeracy skills tests as part of the application process.
 Further information and instructions on booking the tests can be found here.

 - Information and Communications Technology (ICT) - you will be given the necessary teaching and support to meet what is required of a newly qualified teacher (NQT), however, we expect a degree of ICT competence before you start the programme.